A New Chapter for Bika, and a Separate Path for Buda

 For a long time, Bika was never just a product name to us.

-It carried many of our core beliefs about the future of work software, and it also carried a very real chapter of our company story.
+It carried many of our beliefs about the future of work software, and it also carried a very real chapter of our company story.

 We wanted software to do more than record work.